A small word with a BIG meaning!

 Regarding the teaching or educational process itself, there are some things that should not be forgotten while teaching someone.
 A big one in my opinion and one that the instructor has to deal with on a daily basis are the so called

 “Barriers to Effective Communication”.
-This is something I personally always try to be aware of, especially since I have experience in teaching a language, English in my case, as a foreign language to individuals.
-Students don’t always understand you or the message you try to transfer in the same way you would like them to understand it, especially at the beginning where they have to deal with many new words, terms etc. One of the most common problem is probably
+This is something I personally always try to be aware of, especially since I have experience in teaching English as a foreign language to individuals.
+Students don’t always understand you or the message you try to transfer in the same way you would like them to understand it.
+Especially at the beginning where they have to deal with many new words, terms etc. One of the most common problem is probably

 ‘unknown vocabulary’ or terms that are just new to them.
 Instructors call this a …..